News Corp hits dangerous times as profits slump | The New Daily

 Beware the Trump bump

-The flood of tendentious media and social media reporting in recent years appeared to be hitting reader resistance with media academic Dr Andrea Carson saying in the US the industry had hit “a Trump bump”.
+The flood of tendentious media and social media reporting in recent years appeared to be hitting reader resistance with La Trobe University media academic Dr Andrea Carson saying in the US the industry had hit “a Trump bump”.

 “When publications produce evidence based research and journalism they see a significant increase in public support and subscriptions.
 That is evident at publications like Pro Publica, the New York Times, the Washington Post and the Los Angeles Times,” Dr Carson said.